-This report is part of the "Reporting on RM under Biennial Update Reporting" project, in which a methodology was developed ("Response Measures - Country case study methodology") for reporting on the impacts of response measures under Biennial Update Reporting (BUR) and Biennial Transparency Reporting (BTR).
+This report is part of the "Reporting on RM under Biennial Update Reporting" project, in which a methodology was developed ("Reporting on the impacts of Response Measures - Methodology for country case studies") for reporting on the impacts of response measures under Biennial Update Reporting (BUR) and Biennial Transparency Reporting (BTR).
 This case study is meant to test the methodology, and to showcase how it could be used in practice.